On Air Now

-AET wants to merge its Sandown Bay and Ryde academies, saying it can't afford to run both.
+Operator AET wanted Sandown Bay Academy merged with Ryde's, saying it can't afford to run both.

-Following the decision of the school's operators, Academies Enterprise Trust (AET) to merge them, an extraordinary meeting of the Full Council was held yesterday (Wednesday) to discuss the issue.
+Following the decision of the school's operators, Academies Enterprise Trust (AET) to merge them, an extraordinary meeting of the Full Council was held to discuss the issue.
 All members present voted to ask the government to remove education trust, AET, from the role of managing any school on the Island - and to take steps to either establish or promote and encourage the establishment of an accountable new local body to take on the management and running of Sandown Bay Academy.

-Councillor Chris Whitehouse said:
+Councillor Stewart said:

 "This is a really positive outcome from what has been a very challenging issue for the new Island Conservative administration to address and I am grateful to all concerned for their hard work and commitment which has led to the position we have now achieved.

 "The common agreement we have reached is that whatever the final option, a good standard of secondary education will continue to be provided at Sandown and indeed our aspiration is for the new school arrangements to lead to outstanding educational outcomes - because this is what the pupils deserve and need for a successful future."

 It is expected that a final decision on the way forward will be made by mid October.
 That will mean that parents of Year 6 pupils can then make an informed decision about the school they choose for September 2018 as the admissions round closes on the 31 October 2017.